leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-postoperative-cornearefractive_177
 - What may be the side effects that I might face with LASIK?
+- Is lasik safe?
+- Does lasik have any danger
+- My eye feels dry after lasik, is it normal
 - What are the risks of LASIK?
 - What is the disadvantage to LASIK?
 - What after effects are there for LASIK?